Wakkerstroom: First Boer War

 Wakkerstroom was occupied by the 58th (Rutlandshire) Regiment of Foot, the 80th Regiment of Foot (Staffordshire Volunteers), and 1st King's Dragoon Guards in 1880–1881 during the First Boer War.
 Remains of the Staffordshire and Dragoon encampments can be found on the slopes of the Ossewakop and Voortrekkerkop passes south of town.

 Second Boer War

 During the Second Boer War, the British built twenty-one blockhouses between Volksrust and Wakkerstroom and a hundred between Wakkerstroom and Piet Retief, Mpumalanga.
 The blockhouses were built to guard the British supply lines from Durban.

-The Real History of Mhlongamvula

-The earliest known people that lived in Mhlongamvula, in the Wakkerstroom area were the Khoisan.
-Many examples of rock art usually attributed to them can be found in the area.
-These people were undoubtedly attracted to the vast herds of game that were found on the grassland plains of the area.
-The herds were mainly migratory and were attracted to the rich bounty offered by the regenerating grasslands after the first spring rains As the summer progressed these grasses would become less and less palatable until, by the time the first frosts of autumn arrived they would have withdrawn most, if not all, of their nutrients into their root systems.
-The herds would move on to other pastures and the Khoisan would probably follow them and not remain in the Wakkerstroom area during the winter months.